-Negative Pressure Rooms -2 inpatient rooms, 1 in emergency department (inpatient rooms are used by emergency department or other clinics when indicated).
+Negative Pressure Rooms - 2 inpatient rooms, 1 in emergency department (inpatient rooms are used by emergency department or other clinics when indicated).
 3 ventilators are available for emergency situations only.

 As of 6/24/20 most metro Tucson hospitals have very few ICU beds available.
 For all transfers outside of TONHC we are calling the Arizona Surge Line.
+For veterans, we are also calling the Veteran's Hospital.
 The Arizona Surge Line is a 24/7 toll-free statewide system activated 4/22/20 to keep hospitals and regions of Arizona from being overwhelmed by facilitating COVID-19 patient admission, transfer, and discharge to appropriate levels of care.

 In preparation, our outpatient clinic staff has been cross-trained in inpatient patient care.
 To date we have trained 16 member of the healthcare workforce to manage patients in the hospital setting.
-Cross-training will allow us to increase the number of patients we can take care of on the inpatient TONHC Situation Update 7/22/2020 7:00 unit.
+Cross-training will allow us to increase the number of patients we can take care of on the inpatient unit.
 Please note, Sells hospital is not an intensive care unit, so cannot take care of patients with COVID-19 requiring intensive respiratory treatment.
 These patients would be transferred to intensive care units at other sites.